ewintermungasia/Winter/README.md

 My first repository to store and write
 I'll write from the bioinformatics class we had from 23rd Monday January 2023 to 26TH Friday January 2023

- DAY ONE
+# DAY ONE
 Installation of tools
-# install
+ install
-# gitbash
+ gitbash

-DAY TWO
+# DAY TWO
 Introduction to command line

-DAY THREE
+# DAY THREE
+Introduction to shell
+Introduction to git hub